 Now, how about that Maytag repairman?
 They are not even T&M any longer.
 The Maytag repairman is associated with appliance repair.
 Let’s look at how people do appliance repair:

-- Large-scale break-fix operations that require an insurance plan with a premium, and a deductible for each service incident.
+• Large-scale break-fix operations like this require an insurance plan with a premium and a deductible for each service incident.

 My point here is you can’t even get the Maytag repairman in the Maytag repairman model anymore.